 List the adjustments used in arriving at your federal adjusted gross income.

 Unless otherwise stated:

-- Enter in Column A your adjustments as they appear on your federal return; and - Enter in Column B the portion of your adjustments which are subject to Indiana income tax.
+- Enter in Column A your adjustments as they appear on your federal return; and - Enter in Column B the portion of your adjustments that are available to offset Indiana income tax.